 Sometimes current logos are kept as-is and a refreshed brand system is developed around them.
 Oftentimes if the logo is in need of an update, certain aspects of the mark can be repurposed to keep the brand equity built into your existing logo.

-As our chief creative officer and partner, Michelle Davis, puts it, “Sometimes the best new iteration of a logo is ‘an evolution, not a revolution.’”
+As we often say to our clients, “Sometimes the best new iteration of a logo is an evolution, not a revolution.”
 Wherever your logo falls on the scale, it will likely be the starting point and cornerstone of the updated brand.

 There’s nothing that can take marketing materials to the next level quite like good messaging.
 Foundational to everything from your tagline to key messages that will appear on your website and print collateral, messaging answers the “why” for your prospects and tells the story of the value that your firm provides.
 Ownable brand messages are a foundational element to a brand, setting the voice and tone of how it is perceived.